145+ Best Girl Dog Names for Your Pretty Puppy

 Maya Wang/RD.com, Getty Images

 There’s something to be said for leaning toward the sweet and adorable when it comes to girl dog names.
-“While not terribly important to the dog, it’s a good idea to pick a name that you and your family associate with something positive, because the meaning of the name will affect how you’ll use it,” Wilde says.
-“A dog called ‘Muffin’ is a lot easier to reward than a dog called ‘Beast.'”
+“While not terribly important to the dog, it’s a good idea to pick a name that you and your family associate with something positive because the meaning of the name will affect how you’ll use it,” says Tommy Wilde, an author and editor at Floofmania.
+“A dog called Muffin is a lot easier to reward than a dog called Beast.”

 Fortunately, there’s no shortage of adorable female dog names, starting with these: